bkaradzic/GENie/README.md

  - Removed the `xcode3` action, and added the `xcode8` and `xcode9` actions.
  - Added `systemincludedirs` that are always searched after directories added using `includedirs`.
  - Added `NoRuntimeChecks` flag to disable Basic Runtime Checks in non-optimized Visual Studio builds.
+ - Added support for Nintendo Switch projects.

 Debugging GENie scripts
 -----------------------